basvandervlies/cf_surfsara_lib/README.md

 ###  scl\_services\_enabled run method

-This is the prefered method for MPF and your own frameork.
+This is the prefered method for MPF and your own framework.
 With this method you can contol which services are run and which files are included, eg: def.json
 ```
 "vars": {